fhalab/SSMuLA/README.md

 ```
 * Important options including:
     * `n_mut_cutoffs`: list of integers for Hamming distance cutoff options where `[0]` means none and `[2]` for Hamming distance of two for ensemble
-    * `zs_predictors`: list of strings for zero-shot predictors, i.e. `["none", "Triad", "ev", "esm"]` where `none` means not focused training and thus default MLDE runs; the list can be extended for none Hamming distance ensemble, including `["Triad-esmif", "Triad-ev", "Triad-esm", "two-best"]`
+    * `zs_predictors`: list of strings for zero-shot predictors, i.e. `["none", "Triad", "ev", "esm"]` where `none` means not focused training and thus default MLDE runs; the list can be extended for non-Hamming distance ensemble, including `["Triad-esmif", "Triad-ev", "Triad-esm", "two-best"]`
     * `ft_lib_fracs`: list of floats for fraction of libraries to use for focused training, i.e. `[0.5, 0.25, 0.125]`
     * `encoding`: list of strings for encoding options, i.e. `["one-hot"] + DEFAULT_LEARNED_EMB_COMBO`
     * `model_classes`: list of strings for model classes, i.e. `["boosting", "ridge"]`
-    * `n_samples`: list of integers for number of traiing samples to use, i.e. `[96, 384]`
+    * `n_samples`: list of integers for number of training samples to use, i.e. `[96, 384]`
     * `n_split`: integer for number of splits for cross-validation, i.e. `5`
     * `n_replicate`: integer for number of replicates for each model, i.e. `50`
     * `n_tops`: integer for number of variants to test the prediction, i.e. `[96, 384]`
-with more detailed options specified within the test file
+refer to the test file and the script documentation for further details
-* Run `MLDESum` from `SSMuLA.mlde_analysis` to get the summary dataframe and optional visulization
+* Run `MLDESum` from `SSMuLA.mlde_analysis` to get the summary dataframe and optional visualization
 ```
 python -m tests.test_mlde_vis
 ```

-#### ADLE and ftALDE
+#### ALDE and ftALDE
 * See details in [alde4ssmula](https://github.com/fhalab/alde4ssmula) repository
 * `aggregate_alde_df` from `SSMuLA.alde_analysis` to get the summary dataframe
 ```